Back to Products

 Are these apps free to use?

-Loss of the Night is completely free to download and use.
+Loss of the Night is completely free.
 Dark Sky Meter is available as a paid app with additional features for professional use.
-Both apps support citizen science participation.

 Do I need special equipment?